boengai/rom-exp-table/README.md

 # rom-exp-table

-Just trying to use Heroku branch trigger
+Just trying to use Heroku branch trigger.
+So you can access that stupid stuff [here](https://rom-exp-table.herokuapp.com).

 # Getting Started with Create React App